 Steps to fix the “Unable to locate package” error in Linux

-Let’s go over the steps to fix the error on our Linux systems today.
+Let’s review the steps to fix the error on our Linux systems today.
 We’ll be working on the error as per the apt package manager.

 1. Analyzing Source Lists

 Source lists are used to locate archives of the package distribution system in use on the system.
-This means that when we request a package for installation, the source lists are responsible for locating the same from its archives, hence it is following the common logic, they have a direct implication to the error.
+This means that when we request a package for installation, the source lists are responsible for locating the same from its archives.
+Hence it follows the common logic, and they have a direct implication for the error.
 The man pages describe source lists as such: